Dr Lanzer’s Timeline

 Breast reduction with liposuction instead of the surgical method was performed by Dr Lanzer in the year 2000, and he was the first doctors in the world to perform a large clinical study of it use and effectiveness.

-Permanent facial fillers are used to enhance areas of the face such as cheeks and lips.
+Long Term facial fillers are used to enhance areas of the face such as cheeks and lips.
 They can reduce wrinkles, plump the skin and give an overall more youthful appearance.
-In 2002 Dr Lanzer was the first doctor in Australia to inject permanent fillers and featured on “A Current Affair” with Ray Martin.
+In 2002 Dr Lanzer was the first doctor in Australia to inject more long term fillers and featured on “A Current Affair” with Ray Martin.

 2000 – Breast Reduction via Liposuction